 Methane is emitted by methanogenic microorganisms in Sewage Treatment Plants (STP), septic tanks, polluted lakes, flooded paddy fields, etc. Diatoms increase the dissolved oxygen concentration of water and thereby reduce anaerobic conditions and promote aerobic conditions.
 This will reduce methane emissions.

 In nature diatoms and zooplankton provide 50 to 75% of the food for finfish and crustaceans in aquaculture ponds, lakes, rivers and oceans.
+By using Diatomix to improve the numbers of diatoms present in the system means that the higher levels of the food web will be better fed from diatom growth.

 - Sewage Treatment – removes nutrients, N and P, and provides oxygen.